Spaxy-ke/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete will delete the file betty in /tmp/my_first_directory 9-firstdirdeletion will delete my_first_directory in tmp 10-back will take you back to the previous directory
+8-firstdelete will delete the file betty in /tmp/my_first_directory 9-firstdirdeletion will delete my_first_directory in tmp 10-back will take you back to the previous directory 11-lists will list all the files in /tmp / and /boot